facebookresearch/vector_db_id_compression/README.md

 The package is implemented in Python and partly in C++.
 The main package depends on the Elias-Fano implementation from the [Succint library](https://github.com/ot/succinct/blob/master/elias_fano.hpp) and the wavelet tree from [SDSL](https://github.com/simongog/sdsl-lite).
-The code for these libraries is included as git submodules.

 ## TABLE OF CONTENTS